nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 The technique also gets used in some engineering contexts already, including some motorsport applications.
 This PhD thesis,
-[Optimal Control and Reinforcement Learning for Formula One Lap Simulation](https://ora.ox.ac.uk/objects/uuid:491a5bb1-db1b-4cf6-b6f2-0ec06097ac9d/files/dpr76f389g), makes use of pytorch's automatic differentiation capabilities to accelerate a collocation solve.
+[Optimal Control and Reinforcement Learning for Formula One Lap Simulation](https://ora.ox.ac.uk/objects/uuid:491a5bb1-db1b-4cf6-b6f2-0ec06097ac9d/files/dpr76f389g), makes use of PyTorch's automatic differentiation capabilities to accelerate a collocation solve.

 #### Forward and reverse mode